 The latest version of this document will always be available on the church website via a link at the bottom right of the home page.

-Under these restrictions almost every group that normally meets in the church premises may not now do so.
-The only activities that may take place are those for:
+Most groups that normally meet in the church premises may not do so.
+The only activities that may take place at present are those for:

 - education and training – for schools to use sports, leisure and community facilities where that is part of their normal provision

 - worship (including, with restrictions, funerals and weddings)

 - childcare purposes and supervised activities for those children eligible to attend

 - hosting blood donation sessions and food banks

 - training and rehearsal without an audience (in theatres and concert halls)

 - the purposes of film and TV filming

 Worship in the church resumed from Easter Day, 4 April.